- Developers

-Clean architecture can help to develop and maintain software applications with fewer people.
-How to use clean architecture for Android?
+Clean architecture can help to develop and maintain software applications with fewer mobile developers.
+How to use clean architecture for Android, a mobile operating system that accounts for more than 70% of the global mobile OS market?
 Take the following steps:

 Why should you implement clean architecture in Android development?
 Thinking through the following series of questions will provide the clarity: